Skip to content

 We focus 100% on energy efficiency and clean energy in communities.

-We know that climate change poses increasingly urgent health and environmental risks, especially for vulnerable populations.
-In urban centers, buildings can account for up to 70% of GHG emissions (OneNYC, 2015).
-There is huge untapped opportunity to reduce GHG emissions by investing in infrastructure supporting building decarbonization, distributed energy and storage, and low-emission transportation.
-Private capital must be mobilized at scale to unlock this opportunity and combat climate change.
+There is huge untapped opportunity to invest in infrastructure supporting building decarbonization, distributed energy and storage, and electric vehicles.
+Private capital must be mobilized at scale to unlock this opportunity.

 NYCEEC’s loans help organizations invest in energy efficiency and clean energy to improve human health, create jobs, save money, reduce adverse environmental impacts and build sustainable communities.
-We partner with financial institutions like Bank of America, Deutsche Bank, Enterprise, Fannie Mae, CDFIs and affordable housing agencies to build green financing markets.
+We partner with financial institutions like Bank of America, Deutsche Bank, Enterprise, Fannie Mae, JPMorgan Chase, CDFIs and affordable housing agencies to build or expand clean energy financing markets.
 Our transformative market-based strategies can overcome barriers and scale investment.

-We are a 501(c)(3) mission-driven lender.
-We are based in NYC and lend throughout the northeast and mid-Atlantic region.
+We are a 501(c)(3) clean energy lender.
+We are based in New York City and lend throughout the northeast and mid-Atlantic region.
 Our focus includes high-impact areas like LMI communities, solar and storage, net zero energy buildings, and scalable products like C-PACE and predevelopment loans.
-We are partnering with New York City to reduce the City’s GHG emissions 80% by 2050.
-Together with lending institutions, private sector solutions providers, policymakers and philanthropies, NYCEEC is working to solve the challenge of climate change.
+Together with lending institutions, private sector solutions providers, policymakers and philanthropies, NYCEEC is working to support clean energy, infrastructure, and affordable housing.

 Our Mission